 The imports in the late nineteenth century consisted of maize and wheat from various ports of Europe and America; timber, from Canada and the Baltic; fish, from Newfoundland and Labrador regions.
 Bark, valonia, shumac, brimstone, sweet oil, raisins, currants, lemons, oranges and other fruit, wine, salt, marble were imported from the Mediterranean; tallow, hemp, flaxseed from St. Petersburg, Rig and Archangel; sugar from the West Indies; tea from China and coal and slate from Wales.
 Of the latter, corn and timber were imported in large numbers.
 Exports were principally pewter, whiskey, butter provisions, cattle, fowl, and eggs.
 Butter was the staple trade.

-On the southside of the River Lee Cork’s Marina, originally called the Navigation Wall, was completed in 1761 to help provide extra dock’s space.
+On the southside of the River Lee Cork’s Marina, originally called the Navigation Wall, was completed in 1761 to be a guiding wall for ships into the city centre.
 In 1820, Cork Harbour Commissioners formed and purchased a locally built dredger.
 The dredger deposited the silt from the river into wooden barges, which were then towed ashore.
 The silt was re-deposited behind the Navigation Wall.
 During the Great Famine, deepening of the river created jobs for 1,000 men who worked on creating the Navigation Wall’s road – The Marina.